Rushall, Wiltshire: Amenities

 Rushall Church of England Voluntary Aided Primary School serves the surrounding villages, including Upavon and the British Army garrison at Trenchard Lines.

 The modern village hall is shared with the neighbouring village of Charlton.

 The Anglican Church of St Matthew is Grade II* listed.
 Parts of a 14th-century building survive; the tower dates from the late 15th or early 16th century.
 In 1812 much of the church was rebuilt in brick, and in 1905 restoration was carried out by C.E.
 Ponting.
 The benefice was combined with Upavon in 1924, but the parishes remained separate; today the parish is part of the Vale of Pewsey team ministry, which covers Pewsey and many rural parishes.

 Governance

 The civil parish elects a parish council.
-All significant local government services are provided by Wiltshire Council, with its headquarters in Trowbridge, and the parish is represented there by Paul Oatway, who succeeded Brigadier Robert Hall in 2013.
-In the House of Commons the parish is part of the Devizes constituency.
+All significant local government services are provided by Wiltshire Council, a unitary authority with its headquarters in Trowbridge, and the parish is represented there by Paul Oatway.
+In the House of Commons the parish is part of the East Wiltshire constituency.